This document is designed to give an overview of basic handling when using the AEM author environment. It uses the Sites console as a basis.

 From the Tools console you can also access the external Resources:

-Whenever a resource is selected (e.g. a page or an asset), various actions are indicated by icons with explanatory text in the toolbar.
+Whenever a resource is selected (for example, a page or an asset), various actions are indicated by icons with explanatory text in the toolbar.
 These actions are dependent on:

 The action available in the toolbar change to reflect the actions you can take on the specific items selected.